-If you’re looking for a great summer salad, you’re in the right place!
-This Cucumber Thai Crunch Salad Recipe is made with fresh veggies and a honey sesame dressing for the perfect appetizer, side dish, or entree.
+If you’re on the hunt for a fabulous summer salad, look no further!
+This Cucumber Thai Crunch Salad is a vibrant mix of fresh veggies tossed in a sweet and tangy honey sesame dressing — it’s the perfect dish to serve as an appetizer, side, or even a light and refreshing entree.

 overhead cucumber thai salad unmixed